Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling: Generation of ultracold atomic clusters

+To cool the central region to the Mott state with filling $n\geq2$, we use a superfluid reservoir with a mean density of $\bar{n}=1.5$.
+This configuration blurs the shell structures for higher fillings $n\geq3$, making it difficult to extract temperature from the global density distribution.
+To mitigate this issue, we restrict our analysis to the central, uniform region of the atomic cloud, where the local density remains approximately constant.
+In this region, we extract the temperature and chemical potential by comparing the measured mean density and density fluctuations with predictions from Bose statistics.
+As shown in Fig.\ref{FigSMI}\rm{c}, Mott plateaus with integer fillings from $n=1$ to $n=7$ are clearly resolved.
+The corresponding density fluctuations, obtained after applying the parity projection, are shown in Fig.\ref{FigSMI}\rm{d}.
+These results allow us to reconstruct the number statistics of the Mott insulator, as presented in Fig.~\ref{Fig2}\rm{d}.

 The atomic clusters have sufficiently long lifetimes to allow for the observation of tunneling dynamics.
-We measure the lifetime of the Mott insulator states at various filling factors by holding the atoms in deep optical lattices and monitoring the decay of atom number, as shown in Fig.~\ref{FigS2}(b).
-We identify one-body and three-body losses as the primary decay mechanisms, with measured rates of $9.5(3) \times 10^{-2}$ s$^{-1}$ for one-body loss and $1.6(3) \times 10^{-31}$ cm$^6$ s$^{-1}$ for three-body loss (considering only the ground-band extension of the atomic Wannier function).
+We measure the lifetime of the Mott insulator states at various filling factors by holding the atoms in deep optical lattices and monitoring the decay of atom number, as shown in Fig.~\ref{FigSLifetime}\rm{a}.
+We identify one-body and three-body losses as the primary decay mechanisms, with measured rates of $9.5(3) \times 10^{-2}$ s$^{-1}$ for one-body loss and $2.0(1) \times 10^{-31}$ cm$^6$ s$^{-1}$ for three-body loss (considering the ground-band extension of the atomic Wannier function as a square box).
 The one-body loss is attributed to background collisions in the vacuum and light scattering from the optical lattices.
 The $1/e$ lifetime of the $n=1$ Mott state is 10.5(3) s, with the short-lattice detuned by only 13 nm from the D2 line contributing to the single-particle loss.

-Notably, the three-body loss is relatively weak for $^{87}$Rb atoms.
-The $1/e$ lifetimes for the samples at $n=3, 4, 5$ are 6.3(5) s, 4.3(2) s, and 3.2(2) s, respectively.
-These lifetimes are three orders of magnitude longer than the tunneling period shown in Fig.~\ref{Fig2}\rm{e}.
-Since the cold atomic ensemble contains a sufficient number of atoms, the combination of strong tunneling and relatively low decay rates creates a favorable regime for studying the tunneling dynamics of bonded atoms and opens possibilities for extending cluster sizes to even larger masses.
+Notably, the observed three-body loss rate is an order of magnitude lower than that reported for strongly interacting one-dimensional gases~\cite{Tolra2004}.
+The decay of Mott insulator states at filling factors $n\geq3$ are shown in Fig.\ref{FigSLifetime}\rm{a}, where the initial decay clearly reflects the presence of three-body loss.
+The extracted lifetimes are plotted in Fig.\ref{FigSLifetime}\rm{b}, revealing a slower decay as the atom number increases.
+For atomic clusters with $n=7$, the measured lifetime exceeds the tunneling period by more than two orders of magnitude (see Fig.\ref{Fig2}\rm{f}).
+Based on the measured decay rates, we estimate the expected lifetimes for larger atomic clusters.
+As shown in Fig.\ref{FigSLifetime}\rm{c}, even for systems containing up to 100 $^{87}$Rb atoms, the lifetime remains longer than the oscillation periods duration used in Fig.~\ref{Fig2}\rm{f}.